eosnetworkfoundation/eos-evm-contract/product/staking_contract.md

     - Methods for Operator to view related data
   - Proxy API
     - Methods for proxy to read upstream address and weight(based on staking amount)
-  - Workload Verifier API
+  - Workload Verifier API (Not needed for the first version)
     - Methods for workload verifier to update the payment
   - Admin API
     - Methods for admin to set allow list for valid operator/workload verifier
     - Methods for admin to view related data in an aggragate way